How to check battery health of your Android mobile phone

 Battery health on Xiaomi and POCO

-Step 4: Now you can view your Xiaomi or POCO phone’s battery health.
-This page also shows the charge cycles that have been completed, along with the phone’s manufacturing date.
+Step 4: You can now view the battery health of your Xiaomi or POCO phone.
+This page also shows the charge cycles completed and the phone’s manufacturing date.

 Battery health on Xiaomi and POCO